Theneeds: Service

+Theneeds was designed to help users discover Internet content matching their interests, including news sites, blogs, and social networks, and uses an algorithm to match content to users' interests more closely the more they use it.

 Technology

 Theneeds’ proprietary technology is built using a mix of artificial intelligence and social signals.
 Theneeds creates specific thematic channels by collecting and analyzing web content, and employing Theneeds’ content relational graph along with proprietary and public social signals in order to rank and distill content.
 Through real-time user behavior analysis, Theneeds constantly maps the interests of each user to deliver personalized experiences and simplify content discovery.

-In an article published on Inc. Magazine about the future of content discovery, Theneeds is mentioned as an example of innovative companies that are using artificial intelligence to know what users want ahead of time and bring it to them without any effort on their part.